 Salary and Employment Information

-The BLS reported that police and sheriff's patrol officers had a median yearly income of $58,320 in May 2015, with the highest-paid 10% earning $96,110 or more per year (www.bls.gov).
-From 2014 to 2024, the BLS stated that employment of police officers and detectives was expected to grow at a rate of 4%, which is a slower than average rate.
+The BLS reported that police and sheriff's patrol officers with the highest-paid 10% earned $101,620 or more per year in May 2018 (www.bls.gov).
+From 2018 to 2028, the BLS stated that employment of police officers and detectives was expected to grow at a rate of 5%, which is as fast as the average rate.
 Competition was expected for jobs at state and federal agencies, but local police departments were expected to have favorable hiring conditions for qualified applicants.

 The ideal police officer should be cool, calm, and collected.
 Physical stamina, strength, and rational decision-making are also necessary.
 The job can be stressful as policemen work on a fluctuating schedule with long shifts.